 Standard objections (classification, specification amendments, formality queries) are handled at no extra cost.
 If the UKIPO raises a substantive distinctiveness objection under section 3 of the Trade Marks Act 1994, we advise on options and quote for additional work before proceeding.

-Yes, you can file directly with the UKIPO for £170.
+Yes, you can file directly with the UKIPO for £205 (single class, online).
 However, if you select the wrong class, miss a conflicting mark, or draft a weak goods and services specification, the application may be refused and the fee is non-refundable.
-Our professional fee covers the expertise to maximise your chances.
+Our professional fee covers the expertise to maximise your chances of registration first time.

 Yes.
 Santosh Pandey is a practising Solicitor regulated by the Solicitors Regulation Authority (SRA).
 You can verify independently at sra.org.uk.
 All work is conducted under the SRA Standards and Regulations.